Mariam-Zaidi/Monkey-Pox_detection-Thesis/README.md

 Deep Neural Networks (DNNs) to diagnose monkeypox from skin lesion images, leveraging Transfer Learning to overcome data scarcity.
 The performance of the developed models was evaluated using four metrics.
-Our results consistently showed that DenseNet121 outperformed the other models in terms of all metrics in both scenarios with 88.9% and 75.9% accuracy on test data.
+Our results consistently showed that DenseNet121 outperformed the other models in terms of all metrics when pre-trained with ImageNet dataset showed 88.9% accuracy and with HAM10000 dataset showed 75.9% accuracy on test data.
 While different studies may have outperformed others in specific evaluation metrics, our modified DenseNet201 exhibited superior performance in terms of recall and F1-Score for both source datasets.
 Additionally, the application of explainable AI